Raza-Mukhttar/CMU-MOSEI/README.md

 Dataset Issues: Misaligned features and incomplete metadata caused interruptions.
 Significant data entries were removed due to lack of shared sequences.
 Resource Constraints: System crashes during large operations, indicating insufficient computational resources.
-# Challenges ca be Resoled by:
+# Challenges can be resoled by:
 Fix dataset alignment by resolving metadata issues.
 Use a high-performance system to handle computational requirements.
 Debug and test each module independently before full integration to avoid cascading errors.